jackcooperdev/CauldronDocs/pages/engine/tools/file.md

 }
 ```

-It will resolve true if succesfull and it will return the fileObject if it fails.
+It will resolve true if successful, and it will return the fileObject if it fails.